Enchoseon/potato/README.md

 # Potato Redux

-A pomodoro timer for the shell.
-This fork of Potato has new features and quality-of-life changes while remaining a simple shell script.
+A pomodoro timer for the shell with new features and quality-of-life changes.

 # Installation